Reliable high-accuracy error mitigation for utility-scale quantum circuits: Introduction

 Errors are the primary obstacle to realizing the potential of quantum computers today~\cite{Lanes2025FrameworkQuantumAdvantage, YEMpaper}.
 When left unaddressed, they dominate the outcomes of even modest-sized computations, limiting quantum circuit sizes to the order of the inverse hardware error rate, or significantly smaller when high accuracy is required.

 To address errors, researchers rely on two complementary approaches: \emph{error correction} and \emph{error mitigation} (EM).
 Error correction encodes logical qubits into multiple physical ones, but requires substantial qubit and gate overheads, mid-circuit measurements, and high-fidelity operations~\cite{Shor1995, Steane1996, Aharonov2008}.
 These stringent demands render error correction impractical for executing useful quantum algorithms on near-term hardware.
 Error-detecting codes~\cite{Knill2004} ease these requirements slightly, but still incur significant qubit and gate overheads.
 In contrast, EM encompasses techniques that negate the impact of hardware errors through circuit recompilation and classical postprocessing.
-This increases quantum runtime but avoids any qubit overhead~\cite{EM_review_Endo, Cai2023}.
+This increases quantum runtime while avoiding the substantial qubit overhead required for error correction.

-In the long term, all these error reduction methods will likely be combined to maximize the utility of the available number of qubits and computational time~\cite{Suzuki2022, Toshio2024, Piveteau2021, Wahl2023, Zhang2025, myths2025, YEMpaper}.
+In the long term, these error reduction methods will likely be combined to maximize achievable circuit volumes and accuracies for a given number of qubits and computational time~\cite{Suzuki2022, Toshio2024, Piveteau2021, Wahl2023, Zhang2025, myths2025, YEMpaper}.
 However, given the stringent hardware requirements of error correction, EM remains the only viable solution today.
-Relative to unmitigated execution, EM boosts the circuit volumes executable to a desired accuracy by orders of magnitude~\cite{YEMpaper}.

 The use of EM significantly accelerates the timeline for achieving quantum advantage at increasing scales~\cite{The_future_of_superconducting_qubits}.
-The required runtime of error mitigation suggests that, on its own, it cannot yield \textit{asymptotic exponential} quantum advantage~\cite{Takagi2022, Takagi2023universal, Tsubouchi2023universal, Quek2024, Zimboras2025}.
-Nevertheless, EM is expected to play a central role in realizing \emph{finite} quantum advantages~\cite{YEMpaper}, where quantum computers outperform classical ones within practical run-times for concrete use cases.
+The runtime overhead of EM scales exponentially with the total accumulated error in the circuit.
+This suggests that, on its own, EM cannot yield \textit{asymptotic exponential} quantum advantage~\cite{Takagi2022, Takagi2023universal, Tsubouchi2023universal, Quek2024, Zimboras2025}.
+Nevertheless, relative to unmitigated execution, EM boosts the circuit volumes executable to a desired accuracy by orders of magnitude~\cite{YEMpaper}.
+Therefore, EM is expected to play a central role in realizing \emph{finite} quantum advantages~\cite{YEMpaper}, where quantum computers outperform classical ones within practical runtimes for concrete use cases.